microsoft/azure-pipelines-yaml/design/container-steps-implementation.md

 # Container Steps Implementation

+**Important note**
+This design doc exists for historical interest and possible future implementation.
+Azure Pipelines currently has no plans to build this feature.
+For a workload like this, we currently recommend customers use `- script: docker run <container>` steps.

 ## Overview and Requirements

 - Container steps should be an abstraction of what the actual technology is used